Anger as Mexico's Covid-19 czar makes beach trip amid worst days of pandemic - KESQ

 Many in Mexico are livid at the apparent hypocrisy of the Johns Hopkins-trained epidemiologist, whose message of Quédate en casa, or Stay at Home, has become a household phrase.
 Since the start of the pandemic, López-Gatell has held nightly press conferences widely broadcast in Mexico, in which he urges people to properly wear masks and practice social distancing.

-Online, people expressed anger that López-Gatell would travel at a time when medical personnel are under such strain.
+Online, people expressed anger that López-Gatell — who last week urged Twitter followers,“…to prevent infections, please stay at home” — would travel at a time when medical personnel are under intense strain.
 “When thousands of doctors haven’t seen their families in Mexico or have died, when tens of thousands of health professionals can’t dream of taking vacation, comes a photo,” wrote Xavier Tello, a Mexico City health policy analyst.

-In a recent tweet, López-Gatell himself urged followers,“…to prevent infections, please stay at home.”
-But he has clearly ignored his own advice and that of Claudia Sheinbaum — the mayor of Mexico City, where López-Gatell lives — who is urging people to not go out unless absolutely necessary.
+Asked about the trip at a press conference on Monday, López-Gatell said, “I have nothing to hide.
+I simply went to the coast of Oaxaca … And I went to visit close relatives, very good friends, and we were in a very private home during those days.”

+Sitting in front of a sign that read “Quédate en casa,” he told journalists that the restaurant where he was seen at was following public health rules and noted that the gravity of Covid-19 varies between states.

 López-Gatell’s actions over the weekend could undermine the lessons that he and other health authorities preached for months, and come at an especially fraught time in the country’s pandemic.